Post originally written: February 26, 2017

 How much Lead is too much Lead?

 Vintage dishes and kitchenware are not regulated for total Lead content as detectable with an XRF.
-Depending on the age of the item many vintage items were also not regulated (for the presence of toxicants) at the time of manufacture.
-For context however: the amount of Lead that is considered unsafe in a newly manufactured item (made today) intended for use by children is 90 ppm Lead or higher in paint or coating or 100 ppm Lead or higher in the substrate.
-Since this is an unpainted / undecorated item – IF it were made today and IF it was an item intended for use by children, the 100 ppm limit would apply.
+Depending on the age of the item, many vintage items were also not regulated (for the presence of toxicants) at the time of manufacture.
+For context, however: The amount of Lead considered unsafe in a newly manufactured item (made today) intended for use by children is 90 ppm Lead or higher in the paint or coating, and/or 100 ppm Lead or higher in the substrate.
+Since this is an unpainted/ undecorated item — IF it were made today and IF it was an item intended for use by children, the 100 ppm limit would apply.

 Some additional reading that may be of interest:

-- To see more Pyrex items I have tested, click here.
+- To see more Pyrex items Lead Safe Mama has tested, click here.

-- To see more milk glass items I have tested, click here.
+- To see more test results for milk glass items, click here.

 - To see more mixing bowls I have tested, click here.

-- To read more about the testing methodology I use for the results reported on this blog, click here.
+- To read more about the testing methodology behind the results we report here on the website, check out this link.

-- For my post with guidelines for choosing a safer mixing bowl, click here.
+- For some guidelines for choosing a safer mixing bowl, click here.

 As always, please let me know if you have any questions.